prichey/rottentrumpatoes/README.md

 Rotten Trumpatoes is set up to be deployed via [dokku](https://github.com/dokku/dokku) (which I love very much).
 Puppeteer relies on [dependencies](https://github.com/GoogleChrome/puppeteer/blob/master/docs/troubleshooting.md#chrome-headless-doesnt-launch) that aren't in the default docker container so you'll need to install the [dokku-apt](https://github.com/F4-Group/dokku-apt) plugin (which automatically pulls from [apt-packages](https://github.com/prichey/rottentrumpatoes/blob/master/apt-packages)).
 I stole this approach from [dokku-puppeteer-example](https://github.com/mskog/dokku-puppeteer-example).

 #### process.env
 I use [dotenv](https://github.com/motdotla/dotenv), which relies on a `.env` at the root of the project.
-Add one with the following:
+Because this file isn't version controlled, you'll have to set the environment variables on dokku as well ([like so](http://dokku.viewdocs.io/dokku/configuration/environment-variables/)).
+For local development, add a `.env` with the following:
 ```
 MOVIEDB_API_KEY=foo
 OMDB_API_KEY=bar
 FB_APP_SECRET=baz
 FB_APP_ID=qux
 ```
-Because this file isn't version controlled, you'll have to set the environment variables on dokku as well ([like so](http://dokku.viewdocs.io/dokku/configuration/environment-variables/)).
+Instructions to get a MovieDB API key are [here](https://developers.themoviedb.org/3/getting-started/authentication) and you can get an OMDB API key [here](http://www.omdbapi.com/apikey.aspx).
 The `FB_APP_SECRET` and `FB_APP_ID` aren't technically necessary, but 1.
 Facebook Open Graph debugger complains if you don't include the app ID in the meta, and 2.
 I attempt to force Facebook to rescrape the OG data every time I update the approval rating (like [this](https://github.com/prichey/rottentrumpatoes/blob/master/lib/fb.js#L25-L38) as per [this](https://stackoverflow.com/a/12101700/2777986)).
 I'm not even sure it works reliably, but it doesn't fail so for the moment I'm leaving it in.